Higher-rank instantons sheaves on Fano threefolds

-The main issue we will deal with is the one of the existence: for which values of $n$ and $k$, $X$ carries $(n,k)$-instantons?
-If one just want to look at $\mu$-semistable, not necessarily locally free $(n,k)$-instantons, it is actually quite easy to answer this question.
-Sheaves $F$ of such a kind can indeed be obtained taking kernels of surjections $E\twoheadrightarrow T$ for $E$ and $T$, respectively, a $\mu$-semistable and a \textbf{rank zero instanton}, in which case we will say that $F$ is the \textbf{elementary transformation} of $E$ along $T$.
+The main existence issue we will deal with is the following: for which values of $n$ and $k$, does $X$ carry an $(n,k)$-instanton?
+If one just wants to look at slope-semistable, not necessarily locally free $(n,k)$-instantons, it is actually quite easy to answer this question.
+Sheaves $F$ of this kind can indeed be obtained by taking kernels of surjections $E\twoheadrightarrow T$ for $E$ and $T$, respectively, a slope-semistable and a \textbf{torsion instanton}, in which case we will say that $F$ is the \textbf{elementary transformation} of $E$ along $T$.
 We refer to \cite{CM} for a more detailed discussion of the features of the instanton sheaves obtained using this technique. \begin{definition} Let $X$ be a Fano threefold of Picard rank one.
-A \textbf{rank zero} instanton is a sheaf $T\in \Coh(X)$ of pure dimension one and such that $h^i(T(-q_X))=0$ for $i=0,1$.
+A \textbf{torsion} instanton is a coherent sheaf $T$ of pure dimension one and such that $h^i(T(-q_X))=0$ for $i=0,1$.
 The integer $d=\deg(\supp(T))$ is called the \textbf{degree} of $T$. \end{definition}

 \begin{Lemma} Let $X$ be a Fano threefold of even (respectively odd) index.
-Then for all $n\ge 2 $ (respectively, for all $n\ge 1$) and $k\ge 0$, there exist a strictly $\mu$-semistable $(n,k)$-instanton on $X$. \end{Lemma} \begin{proof} Instantons $E$ satisfying the Lemma can be obtained via elementary transformation $F_0^n\twoheadrightarrow T$, for $T$ a rank 0 instanton of degree $k$.
-A rank zero instanton $T$ of such a kind always exists: it will be enough to take $T\simeq \bigoplus_{i=1}^k\calo_{l_i}((q_X-1))$ for disjoint lines $l_1,\ldots, l_k$ on $X$, with the additional assumption that none of these lines is jumping for $F_0$ (i.e. $h^1(F_0|_{l_i}(-1))=0$) for $i_X$ odd.
-The fact that the general line on $X$ indeed satisfies this condition is ensured by the fact that $F_0$ is a 't Hooft bundle see Lemma \ref{lem:rank2-thooft-i}.
+Then for all $n\ge 2 $ (respectively, for all $n\ge 1$) and $k\ge 0$, $X$ carries a strictly slope-semistable $(n,k)$-instanton. \end{Lemma} \begin{proof} Instantons $E$ satisfying the Lemma can be obtained via elementary transformation $F_0^n\twoheadrightarrow T$, for $T$ a torsion instanton of degree $k$.
+A torsion instanton $T$ of such a kind always exists: it will be enough to take $T\simeq \bigoplus_{i=1}^k\cccO_{l_i}((q_X-1))$ for disjoint lines $l_1,\ldots, l_k$ on $X$, with the additional assumption that none of these lines is jumping for $F_0$, i.e. $h^1(F_0|_{l_i}(-1))=0$, for $i_X$ odd.
+That a general line on $X$ indeed satisfies this condition is ensured by the fact that $F_0$ is a 't Hooft bundle, see Lemma \ref{lem:rank2-thooft-i}.
 A more detailed description of the corresponding curves will be presented later on.